Connect your Facebook Pages, send and receive messages from Facebook’s 1.3 billion users.

 To connect a page, you must have an approved Facebook app.
 If you don't have one, you must register and create a Business app on Facebook for Developers.

-All your registered apps are listed on developers.facebook.com/apps.
+All of your registered apps are listed on developers.facebook.com/apps.

-The dashboard of each registered apps can be found on:
+The dashboard of each registered app can be found on: